Dayo-S/R-data-lab/README.md

-Absolutely, Adedayo!
-Here's a polished and professional `README.md` draft that brings together all the R scripts you've developed for your DS210 coursework.
-It’s structured to highlight your skills, explain the logic behind each project, and make your repo portfolio-ready:

----

 # 📊 R Data Lab: DS210 Coursework Projects

 Welcome to **R Data Lab**, a curated collection of R scripts from the DS210 Systems Programming & Data Science course.
 This repository showcases hands-on assignments and exploratory projects using R for statistical modeling, simulation, and data visualization.
 Each script is designed to demonstrate core concepts in data science, with a focus on clarity, reproducibility, and professional coding practices.